 The Holyoke Community-Campus Partnership Project came together around a capacity building grant from Third Sector New England.
-The group held a two-year dialog series including, Holyoke community members, youth, representatives from organizations and city officials as well as members of faculty, staff and student from the 5 Colleges and HCC.
-The result of this process was a set of best practices for building strong community-campus partnerships called the Holyoke Community Campus Compact. - Download the Publication .
-View more at https://www.youtube.com/watch?v=-glTrjGocZk.
+The group held a two-year dialogue series including Holyoke community members, youth, representatives from organizations and city officials as well as members of faculty, staff and students from the Five Colleges and HCC.
+The result of this process was a set of best practices for building strong community-campus partnerships called the Holyoke Community Campus Compact.
+Download the publication or view more at https://www.youtube.com/watch?v=-glTrjGocZk.

 From Charity to Justice

 Authors Sam Marullo and Bob Edwards (2000) "argue that educators and community leaders should channel the vast resources of volunteerism toward social change for a more just society and discuss ways that service-learning endeavors contribute to this process.
 Download "From Charity to Justice" (Marullo & Edwards, 2000).